Business Expense Policy

 Obtaining Advances

 Advances are requested by completing the Payment Request eForm.
-Requests must have appropriate authorized approval for designated GL/PTAEO chart strings on behalf of Dartmouth, regardless of the request amount.
-Under no circumstances can the recipient of an advance approve his or her own advance request form.
+Requests must have appropriate authorized approval for designated GL/PTAEO chart strings, regardless of the request amount.
+Under no circumstances can the recipient of an advance approve their own advance request form.

 Advances will be issued through and Accounts Payable (AP) payment (either check or direct deposit) and will not be issued more than 10 business days before the trip or expected expense.